The Guardian - Protection Dogs

 ‘I have a pit bull, and I would love to teach it protection work to protect me and I think it would be good for my dog’ (a common request with lots of breeds)

-While there is always the argument that many people purchase dogs for protection, as they are losing faith in the Police to respond quickly to incidents without carrying out a proper risks assessment, as there are countless more cost-effective options to consider whether physical security, electronic security, response services etc. Worryingly, countless people are purchasing these animals who live in flats, small houses with tiny or no gardens.
+While there is always the argument that many people purchase dogs for protection, as they are losing faith in the Police to respond quickly to incidents.
+They haven’t carried out a proper risk assessment, as there are countless more cost-effective options out there to consider, whether physical security, electronic security, response services etc. Worryingly, countless people are purchasing these animals who live in flats, small houses with tiny or no gardens.
 The media has to be responsible for this, as many people seem to be devoid of any independent thought and just follow the herd.

-There are countless examples of where celebrity football players and the alike have spent literally thousands of pounds on buying what they believe to be the latest fashionable commodity, a trained protection dog to protect them and their home.
-Commercially driven ‘dog trainers’ are buying failed sports dogs from overseas, relatively cheaply to meet this demand and attempting to get rich quick in the process, selling dogs from anything to £100,000 plus, if they can get it.
-Many of the dogs are grossly over-priced, but there are lots of people out there with deep pockets and as the as the proverb goes ‘A fool and his money are soon parted’.
+Within the Daily Newspapers, there are always countless articles with examples of where celebrity football players and the alike have spent literally thousands, buying what they believe to be the latest fashionable commodity, a trained protection dog to protect them and their home.
+Commercially driven ‘dog trainers’ are buying numerous failed sports dogs from overseas, relatively cheaply to meet this demand, and attempting to get rich quick in the process.
+Selling dogs from anything to £100,000 plus, if they can get it.
+Many of the dogs are grossly over-priced, but there are many people out there with deep pockets, and as the as the old proverb goes ‘A fool and his money are soon parted’.
 What most people fail to appreciate is that ‘if you have a good dog’ you will not want to part with it.
+Poor examples are more readily available.

-What is arguably quite surprising is that these companies show off these dogs for sale in videos on their websites, setting up pseudo scenarios, such as the house being targeted by criminals usually wearing a padded suit, so that when they break in, their brave security dog quickly takes hold of the man in the suit, who then theatrically attempts to throw the animal.
-The important things to remember here (1) you never see the criminals attempting to harm the dog which can happen in real situations, as bona fide criminals are not actors (2) Inadvertently the organisation trying to sell these dogs, have just informed everyone as to one of the many methods they can use to defeat a dog – Go out and buy a padded suit!
+What is arguably quite surprising is that these businesses show off their dogs for sale in videos on their websites, setting up pseudo scenarios, such as the house being targeted by criminals usually wearing a padded suit, so that when they break in, their brave security dog quickly takes hold of the man in the suit, who then theatrically attempts to throw the animal around.
+The important things to remember here are (1) you never see the criminals attempting to harm the dog which can happen in real situations, as bona fide criminals are not actors (2) Inadvertently the organisation trying to sell these dogs on, has just informed everyone as to one of the many methods they can use to defeat a dog – Just go out and buy a padded suit!

 Those whose dogs fulfil a security function within a commercial context, need to be fully conversant with the Guard Dog Act 1975, and it should be remembered that most insurance policies will not provide indemnity where dogs have been trained in protection work.
-Many insurance policies specifically exclude certain breeds, types or their crosses with more being added all the time e.g. Cane Corso, Boerboel, Alpha Blue Blood Bulldogs, Bandog etc. Many of these breeds are not even recognised as pedigrees by the Royal Kennel Club (many are not even what the owners think they are, and are often surprised when a DNA test is carried out).
-You need to check with your insurance broker for clarity.
+Many insurance policies specifically exclude certain breeds, types or their crosses with more being added all the time e.g. Cane Corso, Boerboel, Alpha Blue Blood Bulldogs, Bandog etc. Many of these breeds are not even recognised as pedigrees by the Royal Kennel Club (the new name for the Kennel Club).
+Many of the dogs purchased are not even what the owners think they are, and they’re so often surprised with the outcomes of a DNA test.
+If you have any doubts, then please speak to your insurance broker for clarity.

 Remember that once a dog has been trained to bite, there is no going back.
 The dog is no longer a pet in the true sense of the word (sadly so many end up in rescue centers) which is one of the reasons why so many military dogs are put to sleep once retired.
 The risks are considered too high.